kubernetes/website/content/en/blog/_posts/2020-12-02-dockershim-faq.md

 ### Can I still use dockershim after it is removed from Kubernetes?

 Update:
-[Mirantis and Docker have committed to maintaining the dockershim][mirantis] after it is removed from Kubernetes.
+Mirantis and Docker have [committed][mirantis] to maintaining the dockershim after it is removed from Kubernetes.

 [mirantis]: https://www.mirantis.com/blog/mirantis-to-take-over-support-of-kubernetes-dockershim-2/